+Ideally, the hospital will use the car seat you have purchased for your infant to test your baby’s ability to ride safely in it.
 To do the car seat challenge, your newborn will be buckled into her or his infant car seat.
 The seat will be positioned at the same angle as it would be in the car and monitors will be used to measure your baby’s heart and breathing rates, as well as oxygen saturation.
 The test usually lasts 90 minutes but can take up to 120 minutes.

-- The harness straps coming out of the car seat should be at or below your baby’s shoulders.
+- The harness straps coming out of the car seat should be at or below your baby’s shoulders

 - The harness should be snug and the retainer clip should be positioned mid-chest

 - Always place your baby or toddler rear facing until they reach the greatest weight or height (whichever comes first) listed as the limit for the car seat by the manufacturer of that seat